Breweries in southeast South Dakota

 Farm-to-table is a common and delicious concept in South Dakota.
 Near Valley Springs, east of Sioux Falls, a fourth-generation farmer is concentrating on farm-to-glass.
 At A Homestead Brew, you can roam fields of hops before tasting the final product.

 Established in 2013, Remedy Brewing Company in Sioux Falls was the dream of a couple of of buddies.
-They moved their operation from a garage to a fully operational brewery and taproom in 2017.
-Things got so popular that Remedy opened Remedy at 611 (611 N. West Ave) at their main production facility.
+Now the brewery and taproom feature a live music venue, pickleball courts and, of course, delicious beer.
+Things are so popular that there's also Remedy at 611 (611 N. West Ave) at their main production facility.

 Look's has been the premier meat counter since 1883, but one of Sioux Falls' oldest business also brews some tremendous beer.
 Not only do the rotating varieties taste great, they also feature can art from local artists that sometimes celebrate local Sioux Falls musicians or movie projects.
 Stopping in for some suds also provides bakery, cheese & charcuterie, sandwich, pizza, and other tasty options.